Everest Base Camp

 Essential Information

 The team of High Camp Adventure will provide you with the facility of pickup and drop as it is a complimentary service to our clients.
-After we pick you up from the international airport you will be transferred to your designated hotel.
-Similarly, after the trek is completed, the team of High Camp Adventure will drop you to the International Airport from Kathmandu.
+After we pick you up from the international airport, you will be transferred to your designated hotel.
+Similarly, after the trek is completed, the team of High Camp Adventure will drop you off at the International Airport in Kathmandu.

 Safety and Security